ulrichwohak/ulrichwohak.github.io/_posts/2021-06-11-cs-slow-code.md

 ## Step 2: Use `did` package

-For this part, let's try two different things.
-First, we'll try the default version of our code where we first compute all possible group-time average treatment effects (including pre-treatment ones), then use these to compute an event study.
+For this part, let’s try two different things.
+First, we’ll try the default version of our code where we first compute all possible group-time average treatment effects (including pre-treatment ones), then use these to compute an event study.
 In addition, we default to